 I decided I was happy to do so, and allocated £100 a month to investments.

-I also had to be comfortable with the idea that, if everything went completely pear shaped, I could lose the money that I invested.
+I also had to know I was ready to start investing– be comfortable with the idea that, if everything went completely pear shaped, I could lose the money that I invested.
 I am comfortable with this level of risk, and live a relatively frugal lifestyle- I perceive money, as money that could easily be ‘lost’ on clothes or meals out, which I am investing in my future instead.

 How did I decide who to invest with?